purcelba/jekyll-now/Neuroscience.md

 title: Neuroscience research
 permalink: /Neuroscience/
 ---
-I study how the brain integrates diverse types of information (e.g., sensory, rewards, expectations, context) to make decisions and how our decision process can flexibly adapt to accomplish our goals.
+I study how the brain integrates diverse types of information (e.g., sensory, rewards, expectations, context) to make decisions.
 To do this, I combine computational modeling, behavioral studies in humans and nonhuman primates, and neurophysiological recording and manipulation.
-I use model-based approaches and machine-learning algorithms to predict choices based on experience and neural states and to test hypotheses about the underlying network mechanisms.
+I use model-based approaches and machine-learning algorithms to predict choices based on experience and neural activity that allow me to test hypotheses about underlying network mechanisms.

 ___